Almostcompletedprojects/EnderSpark/README.md

 # WARNiNGS
-The voltage is lower than the SELV (50V for AC 120V for DC) in DRY CONDITIONS, for WET CONDITION the SELV is (25V for AC and 60 for DC).
-In addition there is no GFCI to protect you so disconnect the PSU everytime you're planning to touch a metalic component and wear at leat nitrile gloves.
-If you don't know precisely what you are doing just skip this project.
+The voltage is higher than the SELV in wet conditions, I don't know exactly how dangerous it is but please consider that it's a lethal risk and prepare yourself accordingly.
+If you don't know what your doing please don't try to replicate this project.

 <img src="Photos/electicity.jpeg" width="400">

 Copper is considered as a heavy metal, the best way to deal with the dirty water is to let it sit for a while in a ventilated area to evaporate all the water, after that it's jsut metal powder and can be disposed in the local recycling center.

+This machine can generate a lot of EMF, it can be an issue if you have a heart assistance and it can perturb some electronics.
+Smartphones laptop and expensive stuff are usually safe but the screen of the ender 3 is glitching a lot, it's just the screen not the control so nothing to worry about.

 # Mecanical parts
 ## Motion

 A big advantage of wire EDM compared to CNC milling is that the frame doesn't need to be very stiff, the hardware just need to support the wire feeder on the X axis and the water tank ~4kg on the Y axis.
 The Z axis isn't used during the cutting process but it's quite usefull to help changing the wire.

-I've had a linear rail (MGN12H) on X and Y axis, it can be bolted directly on X axis with T nuts and for the why axis you need to drill 4 holes in the buildplate support thats all.
+I've added a linear rail (MGN12H) on X and Y axis, it can be bolted directly on X axis with T nuts and for the why axis you need to drill 4 holes in the buildplate support, thats all.

 Wire EDM can be very slow depending on the thickness so one of the most important requirement is to be able to move slowly at a fixed rate.
 Regular stepper motors aren't able to do that, even with microstepping I made a fully printable belt reducer 1:64 but it need some improvements so I've just brought gearbox for nema 17 that can be directly connected to a 2GT pulley.
+They cost 20€ each and have some backlash so it's far from the best solution.

 ## Wire feeder

 The wire feeder is the only complicated part which need to be custom made because it needs to fullfill a few requierments:
 - Stifness, during the cutting process the arcs can generate vibrations, to achieve a good surface finish the wire need to be very straight
-- Electrically insulated, even if the cutting is done under de-ionised water some electrolysis can occur which can reduce the power output.
+- Electrically insulated, even if the cutting is done under de-ionised water, some electrolysis can occur which can reduce the power output.
 An insulated feeder also prevent from shorts if a metal part fall between the wire and the feeder
-- Grounded, at 20kHz the long wire is a big antenna which can emit a lot of parasites and damage electronics.
+- Grounded, at 60kHz the long wire is a big antenna which can emit a lot of parasites and damage electronics.
 Grounding as much part as possible is crucial to avoid that (and any risk for pacemaker users)
 - Tensionner mechanism, to avoid wire vibration the wire need to be adequatly tensionned.
 - Waste spool, wire edm consume the workpiece AND the wire, depending on the material it can use a lot of wire
 - Hard wire guide, I you have an old ender 3 you've probably experience filament grinding the extruder even if its plastic against plastic, the same thing can happend here with soft brass